 Keeping your electronic devices charged and working is essential.
 It is more critical when one of the motives of your trek is to take photographs.
 You can charge your devices for USD 2 to 3 per device and USD 10 for power bank.
 You can charge your device for free if your room has a plug.
 But it is rare in places where the lodges are solar-powered, especially in the high altitude.
 Carrying a portable solar charger will save you some money if you are on a budget.

 As the Everest Base Camp trek is a well-established trekking route with pretty good facilities, cleanliness is not much of an issue.
 Accommodations of all categories are not equally clean, most of them are reasonably maintained and sanitary, considering the remoteness and cost to maintain the facilities.
 All the rooms have dust bins, and toilets are also maintained to an extent.
-However, Gorakshep is a bit of a compromise in terms of room facilities and toilet cleanliness.
+However, hotels in Gorakshep is a bit of a compromise in terms of room facilities and toilet cleanliness.

 Trails are pretty dusty.
 So, it is recommended to cover your mouth and nose to protect yourself from notorious Khumbu cough.
 The garbage issue has become much better with the management of solid waste.
 You will find dust bins along the trail.
 Please note that from 2020, it is planned to ban plastics in the Everest trek.
 Always remember the motto, ‘Leave nothing but footprints and take nothing but photographs.